soitez/IOT/Instruction.md

 FOR WINDOWS ONLY
 ---
-1. Install node red using the link below:
+1. Install node red using the link below:*(if the installer is not provided)

 -https://nodered.org/docs/platforms/windows